What do you mean MY Faith Journey?

 - Meeting Jesus – “I believe in God, but I am not sure about Jesus.
 My faith is not a significant part of my life.”

 - Following Jesus – “I believe in Jesus and I am working on what it means to get to know him.”

 - Keeping close to Jesus – “I feel really close to Jesus and depend on him daily for guidance.”

 - Loving like Jesus – “My relationship with Jesus is the most important relationship in my life.
 It guides everything I do.

 If we were to plot the faith journey out graphically, it might look something like this:

 Wow!
 That’s really confusing and why isn’t the path just a straight line from me to Jesus?
 Well, in order to really understand this journey more completely, we suggest that you take some time to listen to our senior pastor, Don Wink, explain this in a manner that will become very clear.
 The media player below will allow you to hear his message about the Faith Journey.
 The scripture passages that Pastor Don refers to in the message are Deuteronomy 30:15-20 and Luke 14:25-33.
 The images he talks about (“four red boxes”) are the illustrations shown immediately above.
 As always, we encourage you to ask questions and explore this process for yourself.

 It’s up to you.
 Are you ready to grow?

 As we said, moving forward along the Faith Journey will produce some radical changes in your life.
 It will touch what you do with your time, how you use your gifts, even how you relate to those around you.
 But best of all, it will change how you relate to God.
 So now, the rest is up to you.
-Take time to determine where you are on the faith journey.
+Take time to determine where you are on the faith journey by completing a Spiritual Health Assessment periodically and measure your progress.
 Then take a step and grow closer to Jesus Christ.